deanrumsby/ts-react-template/README.md

 - ESLint: with AirBnB's very popular ruleset, to enforce a consistent code style.

 - Vitest: A testing library that shares a similar API to Jest, but is compatible with Vite.

+- Storybook: A UI development tool for component driven apps, allows us to isolate and test component behaviour through the use of stories.